Financial Aid FAQs

 Do I have to fill out a FAFSA every year?

 Yes.
-The form must be completed each academic year and is available at www.studentaid.gov after Oct.
-1 for the upcoming school year.
+The form must be completed each academic year and is available at studentaid.gov after Dec.
+1 for the upcoming 2025-2026 school year.

 I want to drop a class but I receive Financial Aid.
 What should I do?

-You must have written communication with the Viterbo Financial Aid Office if you wish to determine how dropping a class could impact your current financial aid.
-Email financialaid@viterbo.edu before you drop the class to request information on the impact of dropping.
+You may email the Viterbo Financial Aid Office if you wish to determine how dropping a class could impact your current financial aid.
+Email financialaid@viterbo.edu before you drop the class to request how a dropped class could impact your aid.
 Include the specific class you are planning to drop (class number and section) as well as when you would like to drop it.
+If you received institutional aid, that aid may be revised based on the Business Office tuition refund policy and/or the specific funds policy.
+Federal, state, and outside aid will be revised based on the policy for each anytime you change your enrollment after the start of a semester.

 How many credits do I need to qualify for federal financial aid?